2021-22 INCLUDE Webinars

-INCLUDE is pleased to announce our calendar of events for the first few months of the 2021 calendar year.
-Each month, a free 1-hour Professional Development Webinar will take place.
+INCLUDE will announce upcoming events on our social media and email communications as information becomes available.
+Free 1-hour Professional Development Webinars are organized and offered by INCLUDE on a regular basis.
 This years’ focus for our webinar series is Examples of Access, Inclusion, and UDL in Higher Education around the World.

 Focus: Delivering A Graduate Course in Universal Design for Learning: Reflecting on Eighteen Years of Experiences

-Dr. Smith is an innovative educator and implementor for the practices of universal design(s) for learning, career assessment, and technology in education.
+In this free INCLUDE webinar, Dr. Smith shares her course model for integrating UDL into higher education instruction, which she has taught at GWU for many years.
+A passionate advocate for the importance of universal design for learning and career assessment, Dr. Smith is an innovative educator and implementor for the practices of universal design(s) for learning, career assessment, and technology in education.
 For over 30+ years, Fran has worked in the fields of instructional and assistive technology – providing direct service to students with disabilities and staff development training to educators.
-A passionate advocate for the importance of universal design for learning and career assessment, Dr. Smith will share her course model for integrating UDL into higher education instruction, which she has taught at GWU for many years.
-Thank you and we hope that you can join us!
 Read more in the INCLUDE blog post.

 September 2021: Dr. Judith McKenzie, Associate Professor, Division of Disability Studies, University of Cape Town, South Africa

 Focus: Promoting UDL principles and strategies for inclusive learning: The Redesigning Blended Courses Project at the University of Cape Town